 The Commission on Accreditation for Respiratory Care offers an annual report on the comparative success of all accredited programs nationwide.
 Called Outcomes data, you can view the 2011 Annual Report of Current Status posted on the CoARC website.

 - Additional Information

 The Respiratory Therapy program is offered at our Forest Park campus.
-Students make take general education classes toward this degree at any of our four campuses, our five eduction centers, and online.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.